justzuka/3DStory/README.md

 # Unity 3D Story Experience

-Explore a captivating 3D story created with Unity!
+Explore a captivating 3D story created with Unity and AI!
 Download and run the scene to immerse yourself in a unique narrative.
-Please note that all materials, voices, images, and AR elements are generated using various AIs, and they are not included in this repository.
+All materials are generated with AI including :images, image depth, voices, music.

 ## Instructions
 1. Clone or download the repository.